 Quality programs during the early years make a difference academically….and emotionally

-- Children who participate in high-quality early childhood education programs show improvements in language arts, literacy, math and science.
+- Children who participate in high-quality Early Learning programs show improvements in language arts, literacy, math and science.

 Babies brains are ready to learn from the start.